 Instead of maintaining a reservoir of hot water at all times like classic heaters, these practical devices are turned on only when you actually need hot water.

-Calling an air duct cleaning service at least once every five years is a good practice that will help remove dust from the HVAC system and enable it to operate at maximum capacity.
+Calling a home air duct cleaning service at least once every five years is a good practice that will help remove dust from the HVAC system and enable it to operate at maximum capacity.

 To get the full picture of all the money you could be saving, it is best to ask for a professional assessment of your home and its energy efficiency features.